 This range should be between 65 and 79 degrees Fahrenheit, so make sure you keep a close eye on the temperature of your pet’s habitat, especially if you’re keeping them outside.

-If you’re keeping your Rex guinea pig indoors, make sure you position their cage away from direct sunlight, vents, heaters, and draughts.
+If you’re keeping your Rex cavy indoors, make sure you position their cage away from direct sunlight, vents, heaters, and draughts.

 Try and put their cage in a quiet location that doesn’t get too hot or too cold.

 It’s a good idea to put a cover or lid on your Rex’s cage to prevent them from escaping or being in reach of any other pets you may have.